embroider-build/embroider/packages/legacy-inspector-support/README.md

 loadInitializers(App, config.modulePrefix, compatModules);
 ```

-If you are on an older `ember-source` version you can import the same function from `@embroider/legacy-inspector-support/ember-source-3.28`.
+If you are on `ember-source` version `4.8` you can import the same function from `@embroider/legacy-inspector-support/ember-source-4.8` and for all older versions of `ember-source` you can import from `@embroider/legacy-inspector-support/ember-source-3.28`

 ## Development